Andyluchina/Citation_Intent_Classification/README.md

 To reinstall Nvidia driver (if needed) run:
 `sudo /opt/deeplearning/install-driver.sh`

-To run the training script.
-Note that you probably need a gpu to acutally do this
+Enter the following to run the training script.
+You need a GPU to do this.
 ```
 nvidia-smi
 git clone https://github.com/Andyluchina/Citation_Intent_Classification